shannonrothe/charmant/README.md

-# chic
+# charmant

-**chic** is a small CSS-in-JS library written for React.
+**charmant** is a small CSS-in-JS library written for React.

-chic comes batteries-included with the following features:
+charmant comes batteries-included with the following features:

 - ⚡️ Custom theming
 - 🔥 Pseudo-selectors